iayothetan/T-test/README.md

 In this case we will create raw dataset with outliers and NA's, then we'll clear it and make some checks to be sure that this T-test is the right choise.

-We will check various homogenius with Levene's or Fligner-Killeen's test, normality of sample means distribution with Shapiro-Wilk test:
+We will check homogeneity of variance with Levene's or Fligner-Killeen's test, normality of sample means distribution with Shapiro-Wilk test:

 <img src ="sample_means.png"></img>